cdforigua05/tarea-6-generative-adversarial-networks/README.md

 $ python CGAN.py
 ```
 ### Visualizing the results
-When you run the code, a new folder, named images, will be created.
+When you run the code a new folder (named "images") will be created.
 Inside that folder all your results will be saved.
 ### Report part 1
 1. Before to start, go to the function sample_image and complete it.
 Follow the steps we leave you as a guide (0.5 points).
 2. Run the file CGAN.py and take a look of the results you obtained.
 How are the results?
 Do you consider there is a problem?
 If you do, named the problem and mention why it could be happening.
 Otherwise, justify why you consider the results are good (0.5 points).